Vardayini27/DSA_MINIPROJECT/README.md

-DSA Mini Project - Contact, Group, and Trip Management in Java
+SmartSplit - Contact, Group, and Trip Management in Java

 This project is a Java-based mini application that allows users to manage contacts, groups, transactions, and trips using various data structures.
 It provides a menu-driven command-line interface for all operations.